arthurw9/workspace_switcher/README.md

 Now create keyboard shortcuts to your favorite commands.

-On my system running Debian MATE, the keyboard shortcuts can be found in the menu under `System > Preferences > Hardware > Keyboard Shortcuts`.

-Or it can be found directly here:
+On my system running Debian MATE, the keyboard shortcuts can be found in the menu under `System > Preferences > Hardware > Keyboard Shortcuts`, or it can be accessed directly by running: `mate-keybinding-properties`
-`mate-keybinding-properties`

 I recommend the following key bindings